semanticdata/obsidian-pomodoro/docs/usage.md

 ## Notifications

-When a timer completes, PomoBar shows a notice: "PomoBar: Time's up!
+When a timer completes, PomoBar provides both visual and optional audio notifications:

+- **Visual Notice**: Shows "PomoBar: Time's up!
 Your most recent timer has finished."
+- **Audio Notification**: Plays an optional sound when enabled in settings

 The plugin automatically:

 - Switches to the appropriate next timer type.
 - Resets the timer to the new duration.
 - Pauses the timer, so you can start the next session when you are ready.

+### Audio Notifications

+Sound notifications can be:
+- **Enabled/Disabled**: Toggle in settings or using the "Toggle Sound Notifications" command
+- **Customized**: Choose from default options or provide a custom URL/file path
+- **Cross-platform**: Audio loads from CDN for improved reliability and compatibility

 ## Tips for Effective Use